-Angela J. Davis is the author of The Spanish Prayer Book, a Eugene O’Neill Theatre Center - National Playwrights Conference Semi-Finalist and a PlayPenn National New Play Development Conference Finalist.
-Her play, The Spanish Prayer Book, is currently one of five finalists for the 2017 Julie Harris Playwright Award and was also a PlayPenn Finalist, O'Neill semi-finalist, FutureFest finalist, and HRC Showcase finalist, among other honors.
-Angela's play, The Czar's Daughters, was a 2017 Pittsburgh New Works Festival Finalist (scoring 98 and 94 from the judges who evaluated the piece); made the NYC-based Everyday Inferno Company 2018 final short list; and is slated, along with another of Angela's plays, Charlotte, for 365 Women a Year.
-Angela's work has been presented, or is forthcoming, at the Hollywood Court Theatre, The Dayton Playhouse, The Road Theatre Company - SPF8, the Pittsburgh Original Works series, and The Blank Theatre Living Room Series.
+Angela J. Davis is the author of The Spanish Prayer Book, a Eugene O’Neill Theatre Center - National Playwrights Conferene semi-finalist, PlayPenn top-12 finalist, Julie Harris top-5 finalist, HRC Showcase finalist, FutureFest top-6 finalist, and SETC new-play award first alternate winner, among other honors.
+Angela's play, The Czar's Daughters, was a 2017 Pittsburgh New Works Festival finalist (scoring 98 and 94 from the judges who evaluated the piece); made the NYC-based Everyday Inferno Company 2018 final short list; and is slated, along with another of Angela's plays, Charlotte, for the 365 Women a Year playwriting project.
+Recent work has been presented, or is forthcoming, at the Hollywood Court Theatre, The Dayton Playhouse, The Road Theatre Company - SPF8, the Pittsburgh Original Works series, and The Blank Theatre Living Room Series.
 Her writing has appeared in numerous national publications, including a University of Iowa Press anthology, and she has received a Pushcart Prize nomination.
-Angela studied comparative literature at Stanford and lives and writes in Los Angeles, where she is also a practicing attorney and adjunct professor at Southwestern Law School (formerly at USC Law School).
-She is also the creator of an award-winning multi-media program on elimination of bias in courtroom environments.
+Angela studied comparative literature at Stanford and lives and writes in Los Angeles, where she is also a practicing attorney, an adjunct professor at Southwestern Law School (formerly at USC Law School), and the creator of an award-winning multi-media program on elimination of bias in courtroom environments.

 Angela J. Davis's play, The Spanish Prayer Book, was a Eugene O'Neill - National Playwrights Conference Semi-Finalist, a PlayPENN National Play Development Finalist (one of 12 out of 800+), and one of 6 finalists at the 2017 Dayton Playhouse FutureFest.